puppetlabs/puppet-docs/source/guides/templating.markdown

 ======================

-Learn how to template out configuration files with Puppet, filling in variables from the client system from facter.
+Learn how to template out configuration files with Puppet, filling in variables with the managed node's facts.

 [lptemplates]: /learning/templates.html
 [modules]: /puppet/2.7/reference/modules_fundamentals.html